-As discussed in respect of questions 2 and 3 above, foreign investors must obtain consent under the OI Act for transactions which involve sensitive land and significant business assets.
+As discussed in respect of questions 2 and 3 above, foreign investors must obtain consent under the OI Act for transactions which involve sensitive land and significant business assets, except where a standing consent is applicable.

 Applicants are expected to complete the application template provided by the Overseas Investment Office (the regulatory unit within Land Information New Zealand, tasked with the administration of the OI Act) (OIO).
 The application and its supporting information must be submitted electronically.